Coral Reef Initiative

 While scientists say we have lost half the world's coral reefs- WE CAN STILL SAVE HALF!
 How can we ensure proactive restoration, reduce greenhouse gas emissions and protect coral reef habitat?

-The constraints to traditional market-based approach include the seemingly unlimited access (e.g. tragedy of the commons economic idea), the reef as “property” and a system of property rights, and relying on the political process to determine the optimal level of reef protection.
+The constraints to traditional market-based approach include the seemingly unlimited access (e.g. tragedy of the commons economic idea), a system of property rights, and relying on the political process to determine the optimal level of reef protection.

 We are building a new innovative approach to reef protection that moves beyond traditional management schemes and market-based approaches; from ownership of the reef toward responsibilities to the reef.